smarthomeNG/plugins/dblog/README.md

 After this you can use them by referencing the alias name of the database registration.
 In the example above the alias is "sqlite" or "mysql".

-**Important**: This plugin supports the following drivers use one of the following format (or parameter) styles: qmark, format, numeric and pyformat.
+**Important**: This plugin supports drivers using one of the following format (or parameter) styles: qmark, format, numeric and pyformat.
 Make sure the installed module supports one of this!

 Tested drivers (other may work too):